gchq/gaffer-doc/docs/administration-guide/gaffer-stores/store-guide.md

 #### Cache Service

 In order for the cache service to run you must select your desired implementation.
-You do this by adding a line to the `store.properties` file:
+You can set the default implementation by adding a line to the `store.properties` file:
 ```
-gaffer.cache.service.class=uk.gov.gchq.gaffer.cache.impl.HashMapCacheService
+gaffer.cache.service.default.class=uk.gov.gchq.gaffer.cache.impl.HashMapCacheService
 ```

 For the JCS and Hazelcast cache, you can specify a configuration file with properties for the cache implementation itself:
 ```
 gaffer.cache.config.file=/path/to/file
 ```

+Additionally, the cache service implementation to use for the Job Tracker, Named Views and Named Operations can be set independently (as given in the properties table above).
+The default service should still be specified, unless all optional cache class properties are given.
+When cache service implementations have been set independently, but the same implementation class used, this will result in multiple caches of the same kind being created.
+Setting the cache service independently is intended to allow different cache implementations to be used at the same time.
+Depending on the implementation, using multiple instances of the same implementation may not work correctly.

+!!! note
+    Currently it is not possible to specify different cache config files if multiple different cache implementations have been used.
+The same config file property will be passed to all implementations.

 #### Suffixes